 Success isn’t just about what happens in the office, it is about your daily habits.

-Every decision you make on a daily basis affects who you are.
 When I manage my time effectively and am making conscious decisions that help me improve myself, I’m going to be happier and more successful.

 It all boils down to the fact that: